Tracking your demand generation performance goes beyond simply reviewing a handful of metrics at random.

 2. Identify areas of improvement

 “By [measuring demand generation campaigns], companies can identify areas of improvement and develop strategies that will better target their intended customers,” Lisa Dietrich, Partner at girokonto.io points out.
-“This ensures that our efforts are being used in the most effective way possible.”
+“This ensures we use our efforts effectively.”

 Max Benz, the Founder and CEO of BankingGeek agrees, “By measuring the performance of our campaigns, we can identify areas of improvement and make more effective adjustments that will help us better engage with our customers and drive them towards making a purchase.”